 We love the culture shock and immediate energy of Hanoi and whilst it can be a little daunting at first, you’ll get the hang of it pretty quickly.
 The best thing to do first is the Old Quarter to get a feel for the capital.
 The streets here get quieter and you’ll be able to stop in Giang for some egg coffee (seriously, try it!) and Banh Mi 25 or one of the many other street vendors for a baguette - a local favourite.

 We love Hanoi but watch out for these scams so they don’t spoil your trip.
+You may want to book a transfer from Hanoi airport to avoid the favourite scam of local taxi drivers.
+You can pre-book one with Klook.

 Read next: Sapa - The Good, The Bad & The Ugly